Notoh/elobot/README.md

   Connects to a local sql server (I use mysql) using a table called "ratings" with columns "handle" "rating" "deviation"

+  the csgo/valorant code is on the master branch, and the cvc code is on the cvc branch.

   The code is incredibly shitty and just meant to be a bot used for 10mans, don't blame me when you read my code you get an aneurysm from me not caring about good practice.